raid-guild/quiver/packages/website/docs/getting-started.md

 import { WalletProvider, NetworkConfig } from "@raidguild/quiver";

-// If using Authereum provider import Authereum from 'authereum';
+// If using Authereum provider import Authereum from "authereum";
 // If using Portis provider
-import Portis from '@portis/web3';
+import Portis from "@portis/web3";
 // If using Frame provider
-import ethProvider from 'eth-provider';
+import ethProvider from "eth-provider";
 // If using wallet connect
 import WalletConnectProvider from "@walletconnect/web3-provider";
 import { IProviderOptions } from "web3modal";